Laaknor/laaknor.no/CV-en.md

 2006-03 - HP Procurve Manager

-## Offentlige verv
+## Public office

-2020-01 - dd - Vestfold og Telemark Fylkeskommune - Prøvenemnd for IKT-servicefag
+2020-01 - dd - Vestfold og Telemark County - Board of Examiners for IKT

-2013-01 - dd - Tønsberg tingrett - meddommer
+2013-01 - dd - Tønsberg court - co-judge

-2017-10 - 2019-10 - Færder kommune - medlem av kontrollutvalget
+2017-10 - 2019-10 - Færder municipality - member of control committee

-2015-10 - 2017-12 - Nøtterøy kommune 1. varamedlem til kommunestyret (møtte stort sett hvert møte)
+2015-10 - 2017-12 - Nøtterøy municipality 1th deputy member for the municipal council

-2015-10 - 2017-12 - Nøtterøy kommune 1. varamedlem til hovedutvalg for helse og omsorg
+2015-10 - 2017-12 - Nøtterøy kommune 1th deputy member for the council on health and care

-2013-01 - 2015-12 - Fylkesnemnda for barnevern og sosiale saker i Buskerud og Vestfold - nemndmedlem
+2013-01 - 2015-12 - The county board for child welfare and social affairs in Buskerud and Vestfold - member

-2011-10 - 2013-03 - Tønsberg kommune - Nestleder, hovedutvalg for kultur og frivillighet
+2011-10 - 2013-03 - Tønsberg municipality - deputy chairman, council on culture and volunteering

-2011-10 - 2013-03 - Tønsberg kommune - medlem, hovedutvalg for barn og unge
+2011-10 - 2013-03 - Tønsberg kommune - member, council on child and youth

-## Frivillige verv (utdrag)

-2017-10 - dd - Kodeklubben Horten - Prosjektleder/koordinator

-2016-05 - dd - Kodeklubben Tønsberg - Prosjektleder/koordinator

-2016-01 - 2018-01 - Vestfold Digitale Ungdom - Styreleder

-2013-11 - 2014-11 - Tønsberg FrP - styreleder

-2011-11 - 2013-11 - Tønsberg FrP - nestleder og studieleder

-2011-02 - 2013-02 - Vestfold FrP - medlemsansvarlig

-2010-04 - 2011-04 - Wikimedia Norge - nestleder

-2009-03 - 2013-10 - Wikimedia Foundation - Steward

-2008-06 - 2013-10 - Wikipedia på bokmål - Administrator

-2009-11 - 2010-12 - Vestfold Fremskrittspartis ungdom - Fylkesformann

-## Annet
-Førerkort klasse BE